What Is Dry Dog Food?

 Besides, the sum of carbohydrates provided by the portion of these two ingredients is modest and satisfactory for the vast majority of dogs.

-Spot & Tango is a brand that has broken into the fresh home-delivered dog food niche.
-You can read about this type of dog food here.
-However, unlike most of their competitors in that arena, they have also chosen to produce dry dog food, which has set them apart.
+However, unlike most of their competitors in that arena, Spot & Tango have also chosen to produce dry dog food, which has set them apart.

 This mix of fresh dog food and dry dog food is known as Unkibble.
 This new Unkibble range from Spot & Tango includes three recipes, and of those three, Duck & Salmon is our clear favorite.